 Be sure you floss both sides of each tooth, and don't forget the backs of the last molars.

 Move to a new part of the floss as you move from tooth to tooth.
+After flossing, roll it up in a tiny ball and put it in the garbage.
+Never flush floss down the toilet.

 Should my child always brush right before bed?